-While we and our service providers have implemented various controls and measures, cyberattacks and other security incidents could result in unauthorized access to our facilities or to information we are trying to protect, or to significant operational or supply chain disruptions (for example, due to DDOS or ransomware attacks).
-Failure of our or our service providers' systems, whether caused maliciously or inadvertently, may lead to unauthorized physical access to one or more of our facilities or locations, or electronic access to, or corruption or destruction or loss of, proprietary, confidential, or personally identifiable information and could result in, among other things, unfavorable publicity and reputational damage, litigation, disruptions to our operations, loss of customers and financial obligations that may not be covered by our insurance for damages, regulatory investigations and enforcement, fines or penalties related to the theft, release or misuse of information, any or all of which could have a material adverse impact on our results of operations, financial condition or cash flow.
-In addition, as cyber threats continue to evolve, we may be required to expend significant additional resources to modify or enhance our protective measures or to investigate and remediate any system vulnerabilities.
-This is particularly the case given fast evolving legislative and regulatory changes to data privacy and data security laws globally.
+While we and our service providers have implemented various security controls and measures, cyberattacks and other security incidents could result in unauthorized access to our facilities or to information we are trying to protect, or cause significant operational or supply chain disruptions (for example, due to ransomware or denial-of-service attacks).
+Failure of our or our service providers' IT systems, whether caused maliciously or inadvertently, may lead to unauthorized physical access to one or more of our facilities or locations, or electronic access to, or corruption or destruction or loss of, proprietary, confidential, or personally identifiable information and could result in, among other things, unfavorable publicity and reputational damage, litigation (including class actions), disruptions to our operations, loss of customers and financial obligations that may not be covered by our insurance for damages, regulatory investigations and enforcement, fines or penalties related to the theft, release or misuse of information, any or all of which could have a material adverse impact on our results of operations, financial condition or cash flow.
+In addition, as cyber threats continue to evolve, we may be required to expend significant additional resources to modify or enhance our protective measures or to investigate and remediate any system vulnerabilities or for compliance purposes.
+This is particularly the case given fast evolving legislative and regulatory changes to data privacy, data security and data protection laws globally.
 Any losses, costs or liabilities directly or indirectly related to cyberattacks or similar incidents may not be covered by, or may exceed the coverage limits of, any or all of our applicable insurance policies.